JLRipley314/Standalone-TwoPunctures-C-Cpp/README.md

 The main changes we have added is features to compute the full metric and first derivatives of it (see the Documentation).

+## TODO

-TODO: add features to compute modified gravity equations.
+* Add features to compute modified gravity equations
+* Add time derivatives of lapse and shift as functions of generalized harmonic source terms.

 ## License